 Benefits Of Studying One More Hour

 Let’s say you are not sure about a specific topic or you want to look up some formulas you need.
-And then you remember you forgot to take a look at a text your professor mentioned.
-Because that’s not enough to do, a friend also messages you about a topic you totally forgot about.
+And then you remember you forgot to take a look at another text your professor mentioned.
+And on top of that, a friend also messages you about a topic you totally forgot about.

 Benefits Of Sleeping One Hour More